NoLBERT: A No Lookahead(back) Foundational Language Model: Applications

 The vector $Z_{f,t}$ includes controls for firm-level innovation value, industry-level innovation value, and the logs of profit, employment, and capital stock. $\delta^k_t$ and $\delta^k_{\text{ind}}$ denote year and Fama–French 30 industry fixed effects, respectively.
 Standard errors are double-clustered at the industry and year level.
 All independent variables are standardized within industry-year cells.

-As shown in Table~\ref{tab:profit_growth}, increases in the growth of innovation centrality are significantly and positively associated with profit growth in the medium to long run (years $t+2$ through $t+5$).
-Quantitatively, a one standard deviation increase in page rank centrality growth is associated with a 0.5\% increase in profit growth by year~2 and a 0.3\% increase by year~5.
+As shown in Table~\ref{tab:profit_growth}, increases in innovation centrality are significantly and positively associated with profit growth in the medium to long run (years $t+2$ through $t+5$).
+Quantitatively, a one standard deviation increase in PageRank centrality growth is associated with a 0.5\% increase in profit growth by year~2 and a 0.3\% increase by year~5.
 For robustness, we confirm that using two-year changes in centrality yields similar positive associations with profit growth at horizons $t+3$ to $t+5$.
-Moreover, the results remain robust when we replace page rank with weighted-degree centrality as the centrality measure.\footnote{Details about these robustness analyses are discussed in Appendix \ref{app:robust}.}
+Moreover, the results remain robust when we replace PageRank with weighted degree centrality as the centrality measure.\footnote{Details about these robustness analyses are discussed in Appendix \ref{app:robust}.}